dagraham/etm-dgraham/README.md

             logs/
             cfg.yaml
             db.json
 Here `cfg.yaml` is your user configuration file and `db.json` contains all your etm reminders.
-The folders `backups/` and `logs/` contain, respectively, the 5 most recent daily backups of your `db.json` and `cfg.yaml` files.
-The folder `logs` contains the current `etm.log` file and the 5 most recent daily backus.
+The folders `backups/` contains the 5 most recent daily backups of your `db.json` and `cfg.yaml` files.
+The folder `logs` contains the current `etm.log` file and the 5 most recent daily backups.
+Note that backup files are only created when the relevant file has been modified since the last backup.

 The file `cfg.yaml` can be edited and the options are documented in the file.